Hazelwood Forest – Lough Gill lakeside loop

 Access pointHalf Moon Bay car park (free entry)

-FacilitiesPicnic benches, interpretive panels, limited sculpture installations, bike racks
+FacilitiesPicnic benches, interpretive panels, bike racks

 Nearby townSligo (5 km) – pubs, cafés, restaurants